kate395/rx-player/doc/api/videoThumbnailLoader.md

 ## Overview ####################################################################

-The VideoThumbnailLoader is a tool that can help using a video track as a substitute of a manifest embedded thumbnail track.
+The VideoThumbnailLoader is a tool that can help exploiting a trickmode video track to provide thumbnails for a video content.

 The goal is to make a thumbnail out of HTML5 video element, by :
 - Managing the loading / appending of resources from a given track